top of page

 Day 1 and 2: Fes

-Begin your journey in the ancient imperial city of Fes, which was founded back in the 9th century.
-Now designated as a UNESCO World Heritage Site, it centres around a monument-filled medina that has remained remarkably intact for almost 1200 years.
-Within its maze-like alleys, you'll discover souks overflowing with treasures, centuries-old Islamic schools and historic tanneries, as well as one of the oldest universities in the world.
+Begin your journey in the ancient imperial city of Fes, which was founded back in the 8th century.
+Now designated as a UNESCO World Heritage Site, its monument-filled medina has remained remarkably intact for almost 1200 years.

 For more info about the top things to see and do in Fes, check out my Ultimate Travel Guide to Fes.
 Additional Fes travel inspiration can be found here.